flaviavenerabile/frequency-attestation-corpus-information/index.md

 1.  extending the _OntoLex-lexicog_ model with corpus information to support existing challenges in corpus-driven lexicography,
 2.  modelling _existing_ lexical and distributional-semantic resources (corpus-based dictionaries, collocation dictionaries, embeddings) as linked data, to allow their conjoint publication and inter-operation by Semantic Web standards, and
-3.  providing a conceptual / abstract model of relevant concepts in _distributional semantics_ that facilitates building linked data-based applications that consume and combine both lexical and distributional information.
+3.  providing a conceptual / abstract model of relevant concepts in _distributional semantics_ that facilitates building linked data-based applications that use and combine both lexical and distributional information.

 <div class="note">